-The Cultural Committee of the Indian Institute of Management Udaipur strives to celebrate the cultural diversity on campus by celebrating various cultural festivals and events.
-The committee ensures that the students have a home-away-from-home experience at IIM Udaipur.
-The committee provides enough opportunities for the students to relax and enjoy campus life amidst rigorous academics.
-In short, we fill colours in the student life at IIM Udaipur.
+The Cultural Committee of the Indian Institute of Management Udaipur strives to celebrate cultural diversity on campus by celebrating various cultural festivals and events.
+They ensure that the students have a home-away-from-home experience at IIM Udaipur.
+The committee provides multiple opportunities for the students to relax and enjoy campus life amidst rigorous academics.
+In short, they fill colours in the student life at IIM Udaipur.

 The members of the IIMU community come from diverse backgrounds, and celebrating our differences and similarities helps us unite and learn from each other.
 Cultural sensitivity is vital in today's business world, and the cultural committee strives to ensure the same on campus.
 The committee also seeks to provide platforms for students to showcase their talents and creativity by collaborating with other clubs like FootWorx, Octaves, CreArt, and Live Puppets and organizing various events throughout the year.

-Pongal, the harvest festival from the south, is celebrated in the campus with a lot of enthusiasm.
+Pongal, the harvest festival from the south, is celebrated on the campus with a lot of enthusiasm.
 Starting from 6 o'clock in the morning, students start gathering together dressed traditionally to make the sweet dish of Pongal and kick start the celebration.
-It is followed by making a beautiful Rangoli of flowers.
-The celebration continues with a traditional lunch and some dancing on the folk tunes from the south!
-Students who are new to the tradition are introduced to this celebration and they participate with equal zeal.
-At the end, pictures are clicked and memories are made at IIM Udaipur campus !!
+It is followed by creating a beautiful Rangoli of flowers.
+The celebration continues with a traditional lunch and some dancing to the folk tunes from the south!
+Students who are new to the tradition are introduced to this celebration, and they participate with equal zeal.
+In the end, pictures are clicked, and memories are made at the IIM Udaipur campus !!